stoddart/stoddart.github.io/_posts/2024-06-03-my-first-post.md

 In fairness, [Anthony Bourdain](https://www.amazon.com/Anthony-Bourdain-No-Reservations-Season/dp/B09229BZ67) must take some of the blame as well.

 But in 2007, the idea of travelling to the Philippines, let alone living here, was a ludicrous proposition and something I would never imagine doing at that time.
 I liked my life in the USA for the most part, and I didn't see myself relocating to a southeast Asian country on the other side of the planet.
-I was still working as a land surveyor and driving to work.
+I was still working as a land surveyor and commuting to work.
 Even so, I was reading a lot about the archaeology of Israel, a country rich with ancient history.

 I decided to save up my precious comp time and blow it all in one go on a trip to the Holy Land.
 My employer clearly didn't want to let me go for that long, but they couldn't say 'no' because I had earned it.

 <img src="/assets/images/jerusalem.jpg" style="max-width:75%; display:block; margin:auto;">
-<p style="text-align:center; font-size:inherit;"><i>It was time for a legit adventure.</i></p>
+<p style="text-align:center; font-size:inherit;"><i>It was time for a legit adventure</i></p>

 So after a sleepless flight from New York City that I spent reading [guidebooks](https://a.co/d/hUw6sTQ), I landed in Tel-Aviv wide-eyed and beset with a sense of wonder.
 Little did I know what was in store for me!